Hope

 The first Sunday of Advent represents hope.
 Discover the history, relevant scripture, and how it fits into the Advent season.

-The celebration of Advent is steeped with tradition and symbolism.
-Participating in Advent rituals connect us to history and ask us to take seriously the reason behind the season.
-You’ll notice that the Advent Wreath is round, signifying God’s eternal qualities and also God’s eternal love, and the purple candle of hope represents both royalty (the coming of the Prince of Peace) and represents penance asking us to prepare our hearts for Christ’s coming.
+The celebration of Advent is steeped with theology, tradition and symbolism.
+Participating in Advent rituals connect us to God and to a rich history, asking us to take seriously the reason behind the season.
+You’ll notice that the Advent wreath is round, signifying God’s eternal qualities and also God’s eternal love, and the purple candle of hope represents both royalty (the coming of the Prince of Peace) and asks us to prepare our hearts for Christ’s coming.

 Why is hope the first Sunday in Advent?